 In this perspective, research started to develop.
 For example, a recent study (Sabia, 2021) pointed out how retail investors make investment decisions by combining rational and irrational elements in an approach which could be defined as bounded rationality.
 More specifically, it has started to emerge that retail investors in the context of equity crowdfunding express a preference for a light approach, one which privileges soft elements to be considered.
 This can be explained by referring to the features of the investment space, that is, the presence of a high level of information asymmetries, as mentioned.
 From this it can be argued that the combination of rational and irrational elements in the decisional process is the result of the conjunction of uncertainty and ambiguity.
 In such circumstances, the crowdinvestor does not look for searching all the information they would need in order to make a rational and fully informed decision since the cost of acquiring additional information would be too high vis-à-vis the financial return depending on the limited amount of money they are willing to lose.

 It is important for regulators to be aware that investors are not in the position to manage the risks to which they are naturally exposed with the likely consequence of ceasing to invest so putting at risk the whole market and further prevent private growth.
-In others words, there is a technical justification for regulating as for the government “to be acting in pursuit of the public interest” since an “uncontrolled market place will, for some reason, fail to produce behaviour or results in accordance with the public interest.”
+In other words, there is a technical justification for regulating as for the government “to be acting in pursuit of the public interest” since an “uncontrolled market place will, for some reason, fail to produce behaviour or results in accordance with the public interest.”
 (Baldwin and Cave, 1999, pg.
 9).
 Such a public interest view is of particular importance with regard “to the earliest stages of the life-cycle of regulatory affairs,” (Baldwin and Cave, 1999, pg.
 20), like in the context of transition economies.

-In other words, since it takes a village to grow a business, if on the one hand entrepreneurs should be provided with effective tools to access capital on the other, the remaining part of the village, that is, people investing in thei companies should be protected both from a personal investment perspective and from their belonging to a wider community in which the entrepreneur is embedded.
+In other words, since it takes a village to grow a business, if on the one hand entrepreneurs should be provided with effective tools to access capital on the other, the remaining part of the village, that is, people investing in these companies should be protected both from a personal investment perspective and from their belonging to a wider community in which the entrepreneur is embedded.
 This is of particular relevance as to counterbalance the drawbacks of equity crowdfunding allowing itself to fulfill its role of additional financing opportunity for entrepreneur to start a business whilst helping a developing economic to make the most of the dynamism brought in the system not only by the new entrepreneurial venture but also from the crowd participating to it.
 This is of the utmost importance expescially in contexts of economic transition like the Western Balkans.

 The case of the Western Balkans